 In fact, many manufacturers set up outlets in sales offices and participate in recycling activities themselves, which can be regarded as a task sharing and cooperation mode for recycling; Some manufacturers do not directly participate in recycling activities, but bear the recycling cost in proportion.
 This part aims to explore whether these two cooperative recycling models are conducive to improving retailers' product recycling enthusiasm, so as to achieve win-win results.
-Among them, the manufacturer's decision sharing proportion \mathcal{A} , when \mathcal{A} is larger, it indicates checked.
+Among them, the manufacturer's decision sharing proportion λ , when λ is larger, it indicates that the manufacturer undertakes more tasks, and vice versa, as shown in iii and iv in Figure 2.